linusbourque/tutorial-LinusBourque/Education-engineer-tutorial.md

 <h2>Deploying a simple Application</h2>

+Before you deploy your application, let us define first the main components.
+Specifically, cluster, node and pod.
+A Kubernetes cluster is a grouping of nodes.
+A node, either physical or virtual machine, provides the core resources of CPU, memory, storage, etc. A pod is the smallest unit of the three and is where the actual application container(s) run, utilizing resources.

 With Kubernetes now installed, you can now deploy your first application.
 For this application, you’ll deploy a simple web server (think of it as a web version of a “hello, world” code).
 The first thing that you need to do is create a YAML file (which means YAML Ain’t Markup Language or Yet Another Markup Language, depending on who you talk to).
 A YAML file defines the boundaries of the pod or deployment.

 Basically, where the container will run.
 The YAML file uses key-value pairs to define a multitude of settings and attributes for the pod.
 You can use the sample below by copying it into a plain text file or creating it in your terminal window with vi editor.
 It is important to ensure the extension of the file ends with .yaml.

 ```
 apiVersion: apps/v1